📚 College Credit Guide ✓ TransferCredit.org 🕐 12 min read

 CLEP vs Taking the Course: Which One Actually Saves You More?

-This article explores the cost savings and considerations of using CLEP exams instead of traditional college courses.
+This article explores the benefits and considerations of choosing CLEP exams over traditional college courses.

 📖 12 min read